 Here’s a table outlining the stamp duty rates in some of the major cities in India:

 The stamp duty is calculated based on the property’s market value or the transaction amount, whichever is higher.
-While calculating you can use the stamp duty formula or online stamp duty cost calculator to
+While calculating, you can use the stamp duty formula or the online stamp duty cost calculator.

 Stamp Duty Calculation Formula: